 Generally, yes.
-As a parent or guardian, you are usually considered to be the personal representative of your minor child.
-As a personal representative, you have the right to get and amend your minor child's medical record.
-In Ohio, you have these rights when your child is younger than 18 years old.
+As a parent or guardian, you generally have the right to get and amend your minor child's medical record.
+In Nebraska, you usually have these rights when your child is younger than 19 years old.

 As a parent, do I always have the right to get and amend my child's medical record?